SwamyDev/swamydev.github.io/_posts/2019-08-04-bayers-theorem.md

   - Bayes' theorem
 mathjax: true
 ---
-In this post, I'll do my best to explain the basics of Bayesian statistics and how it relates to AI and Reinforcement Learning.
+In this post, I'll do my best to explain the basics of Bayesian statistics and briefly how it relates to AI and Reinforcement Learning.
+It forms the basis of many Machine Learning and Reinforcement Learning algorithms, and I'll dive deeper into those in future posts.
+However,  even without AI, we'll come to some surprising conclusions at the end of this post.

 Bayesian statistics is one of 3 mayor mathematical frameworks that deal with uncertainty.
 I'll briefly explain the general idea of all 3 and how the Bayesian framework relates to it.

 ## Classical
 In the classical framework, we deal with equally likely outcomes, like for instance fair dice rolls.
 A typical classical probability question would be 'what is the probability that two dice rolls sum up to 6'.